ropensci-archive/docs/jenkins.md

 This should be solved by adding the `jenkins` user to the `docker` group, but that doesn't always seem to work (at least not on Docker for Mac).

+## Custom Theme

+The [Simple Theme Plugin](https://wiki.jenkins.io/display/JENKINS/Simple+Theme+Plugin) (not installed by default) allows for adding a CSS file to display custom colors and logo.

+I used the [material-theme](http://afonsof.com/jenkins-material-theme/) website to generate [jenkins-ropensci-theme.css](jenkins-ropensci-theme.css) which you can host from anywhere.